-In 2011, the NMFS published new criteria for horizontal flat-plate fish screens, including the Farmers Screen: New NMFS Horizontal Flat-Plate Fish Screen Criteria.
-This new criteria allows Farmers Screen projects (in areas where anadramous fish are present) to move through the regulatory review process in a more streamlined manner as well as giving projects the ability to fall under a programmatic process when available.
+In 2011, the NMFS published new criteria for horizontal flat-plate fish screens, including the Farmers Screen.
+This new criteria allows Farmers Screen projects (in areas where anadromous fish are present) to move through the regulatory review process in a more streamlined manner as well as giving projects the ability to fall under a programmatic process when available.

 - The Farmers Irrigation District developed low approach velocity, horizontal screens with no moving parts.
 These systems greatly reduce operation and maintenance costs compared to conventional fish screening devices.